masaa-masaa/solidity-audit-cheatsheet/index.md

 }
 ```

-Avoid using transfer when sending ether since it has no return values.

 Always check the returned values from low level calls.

 The low level calls do not trigger a revert on failure.